 Together with Jenna Arnold, Greg co-founded ORGANIZE.

 ORGANIZE, a lean non-profit, has created America’s first central registry, and is currently working hard to get every state in the Union to recognize social media posts as evidence of your donor wishes.
 Today, they’re continuing toward their goal of transforming the organ donation space in just five years—the same time it took to find Rick’s new heart.
-We’re just two years out from our closing party, and you’re invited.
+We’re closing in on our closing party, and you’re invited.